jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/coronavirus-midwest-cases-deaths.html.html.md

 <div class="css-1fanzo5 StoryBodyCompanionColumn">

 <div class="css-53u6y8">

+The Northeast, once the virus’s biggest hot spot, has improved considerably since its peak in April, when the region suffered more than any other region of the country.
+Yet cases are now increasing slightly in New Jersey, Rhode Island and Massachusetts, as residents move around more freely and gather more frequently in groups.

 Across the country, deaths from the coronavirus continue to rise.
 The country was averaging about 500 per day at the start of July.
 Over the